Coupling property and gradient estimates of L\'{e}vy processes via the symbol: Introduction and main results

 \end{example}

-Coupling techniques for L\'evy-driven SDEs and L\'evy-type processes have been considered in the literature before, see e.g.\ \cite{AK,NK1,NK,Jian}.
-As far as we know, however, only the papers \cite{wang1, W2} by F.-Y.\ Wang deal with couplings of L\'evy-driven SDEs.
-Wang shows the existence of successful couplings and gradient estimates for Ornstein-Uhlenbeck processes driven by L\'{e}vy processes.
+Coupling techniques for L\'evy-driven SDEs and L\'evy-type processes have been considered in the literature before, see, for example, \cite{AK,NK1,NK,Jian}.
+As far as we know, however, only the papers \cite{wang1,W2} by F.-Y. Wang deal with couplings of L\'evy-driven SDEs.
+Wang shows the existence of successful couplings and gradient estimates for Ornstein--Uhlenbeck processes driven by L\'{e}vy processes.

 The remaining part of this paper is organized as follows.
-In Section \ref{section2} we first present estimates for the derivatives of the density for infinitely divisible distributions in terms of the corresponding L\'evy measure; this part is of some interest on its own.
+In Section \ref{section2}, we first present estimates for the derivatives of the density for infinitely divisible distributions in terms of the corresponding L\'evy measure; this part is of some interest on its own.
 Then we use these estimates to investigate derivatives of the density for L\'{e}vy processes, whose L\'{e}vy measures have (modified) bounded support.
-In Section \ref{section3} we give the proofs of all the theorems and examples stated in Section \ref{section1}, by using the results of Section \ref{section2}.
-Some remarks and examples are also included here to illustrate the optimality and the efficiency of Theorems \ref{th1} and \ref{th2}.
+In Section~\ref{section3}, we give the proofs of all the theorems and examples stated in Section~\ref{section1}, by using the results of Section~\ref{section2}.
+Some remarks and examples are also included here to illustrate the optimality and the efficiency of Theorems~\ref{th1} and~\ref{th2}.

-\section{Derivatives of Densities for Infinitely Divisible Distributions}
+\section{Derivatives of densities for infinitely divisible distributions}

 Let $\pi$ be an infinitely divisible distribution.
-It is well known that its characteristic function $\Fourier{\pi}(\xi):=\int_{\R^d} e^{i\scalp{\xi}{y}}\,\pi(dy)$ is of the form $\exp(-\Phi(\xi))$, where
+It is well known that its characteristic function $\Fourier{\pi}(\xi):=\int_{\R^d} \mathrm{e}^{\mathrm{i}\scalp{\xi}{y}}\pi(\mathrm{d}y)$ is of the form $\exp(-\Phi(\xi))$, where

-and $\nu$ is a L\'evy measure on $\Rd\setminus\{0\}$ such that $\int_{y\neq 0} (1\wedge |y|^2)\,\nu(dy)<\infty$.
-In this section we first aim to study estimates for derivatives of the density of $\pi$.
+and $\nu$ is a L\'evy measure on $\Rd\setminus\{0\}$ such that $\int_{y\neq0} (1\wedge|y|^2)\nu(\mathrm{d}y)<\infty$.
+In this section, we first aim to study estimates for derivatives of the density of $\pi$.
 As usual, we denote for every $n\in\N_0$ by $C_b^n(\R^d)$ the set of all $n$-times continuously differentiable functions on $\R^d$ which are, together with all their derivatives, bounded; for $n=0$ we use the convention that $C_b^0(\R^d)=C_b(\R^d)$ denotes the set of continuous and bounded functions on $\R^d$.

 \begin{proposition} If for some $n$, $m\in\N_0$,

 and

 then $\pi$ has a density $p\in C^{m+n}_b(\Rd)$ such that for every $\beta\in\N_0^d$ with $|\beta|\leq m$,